mallen13/project-pro/README.md

    Over time, the application will continue to be improved as far as both function and style.
 Some future goals and ideas are:

    -update app state on list changes instead of pulling lists from api each time
+   -include icons for the buttons
    -seek user confirmation before deleting lists to avoid accidents
    -implement frontend caching of lists in browser storage to reduce api calls
    -allow users to update list names
-   -sort lists upon loading or have users sort/ filter lists
+   -allow users sort/ filter lists
-   -include authentication and authorization to allow for multiple users
-   -better error handling on server
+   -add PWA features